Guseyn/EHTML/README.md

 You can find the code in the [examples](https://github.com/Guseyn/EHTML/tree/master/examples/src) folder.

-For can run examples locally:
+You can run examples locally:

 ```bash
 git clone git@github.com:Guseyn/EHTML.git